folio-org/folio-analytics/sql/report_queries/item_count/README.md

   </details>

 #### Parameter filters (at the top of the query):

-* Through parameter filters, this SQL allows you to easily type in text to filter by: record status, resource format, receipt status, statistical codes, language, dates, location, call number and holdings acquisition method.
+* Through parameter filters, this SQL allows you to easily type in text to filter by: record status (including receipt status), resource format, statistical codes, language, dates, location, call number and holdings acquisition method.

 <details>
   <summary>Click to read more!</summary>